secretlyblu/Sales_Analysis_Python/README.md

 ## 5 important Business Questions
 - What was the best month for sales?
 How much was earned that month?
 - What city sold the most product?
-- What time should we display advertisemens to maximize the likelihood of customer’s buying product?
+- What time should we display advertisements to maximize the likelihood of customer’s buying product?
 - What products are most often sold together?
 - What product sold the most?
 Why do you think it sold the most?